milamur/wra410/README.md

 4. Use a table to format the Grading Scale on the Assignments page.

 5. Reformat the Student Groups.
-Use a different color for links, add a title for each group, seperate each student.
+Use a different color for links, add a title for each group, separate each student.
 Use multiple columns for the divs.

 6. Add navgation to the Schedule webpage.